Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 Share your process with the candidate.
 Answer their questions directly.
 Coach them before, during, and after their interview.

-[slide: Recuit the candidates you want to hire.]

 Don't stop recruiting just because the candidate is interviewing.
 Hiring is a two way street: we aren't just hiring them, they are hiring us to be their team and employer.
 You want the best candidates to choose you.

-[slide: Recruit the candidates you don't hire.]

 Going to send a candidate home without an offer?
 Keep recruiting.
 Offer a few minutes of mentoring to the candidates you turn down.
 What did you like about the candidate?
 What could he work on to be ready for a job with us?
 When might she try again?

-[slide: Collaborate.]

 Structure every interview to see the candidate at their best, just like you're going to structure your team to get the best work from your developers.
 Let the candidate help you with this.

 Sometimes an interview just doesn't work.
 Maybe the candidate is nervous, or has a language barrier, or doesn't gel well with the interviewer.
 Stay attuned to how the interviews are going, and be ready to change things to make the process successful.
 At the end, if you didn't get an accurate representation of the candidate's skills, consider whether you want to do that interview over.
 For example, a candidate who blanks while pairing on a coding exercise may solve a take-home coding interview elegantly.

-[slide: Play Tetris.]

 We want candidates who are "tee shaped" - deep skills in at least one area, but broad skills too.
 What's the right fit for your team?
 It's almost never just amazing technical skills with the language.
 You might want to see your team do more pairing, or better testing.
 Maybe you want someone who is good at sharing and teaching, or helps build cohesion.
 Look at how each candidate fits the team along multiple dimensions.